jafingerhut/cljol/doc/README-dev.md

 latest version available, and what the code in the namespace cljol.dig was written to use.

-In 2019 I copied that to the cljol.dig9 namespace and found the changes necessary to make it work with jol-core version 0.9.
+In 2019 I copied that to the cljol.dig9 namespace and developed the changes necessary to make it work with jol-core version 0.9.

 https://search.maven.org/search?q=g:org.openjdk.jol%20AND%20a:jol-core&core=gav